cnatsis/cnatsis.github.io/_posts/2022-07-12-pinot-cluster-docker.md

 ---
 <div style="text-align: justify;">
 <p>
-As data is growing and businesses require rapid data analysis to make their decisions, a need emerged for systems that can support real-time analytics on streams of data with with low latency.
+As data is growing and businesses require rapid data analysis to make their decisions, a need emerged for systems that can support real-time analytics on streams of data with low latency.
 This article will show you how to spin up an Apache Pinot cluster in a simple way using <b>Docker</b> and <b>docker-compose</b>.
 </p>

 <p>